FrustumInteractive/fi/README.txt

 Projects
 --------
-when in projects folder:
+example repos when in projects folder: git@github.com:FrustumInteractive/fiApp.git (x-platform applications) git@github.com:FrustumInteractive/fiMath.git (matrices/vectors)
-  git clone http://<YourUserName>@fi.publicvm.com/git/gfxApp.git gfxApp (x-platform applications) git clone http://<YourUserName>@fi.publicvm.com/git/gfxAPI.git gfxAPI (d3d/OGL rendering api abstraction) git clone http://<YourUserName>@fi.publicvm.com/git/fiMath.git fiMath (matrices/vectors) git clone http://<YourUserName>@fi.publicvm.com/git/gfxScene.git gfxScene (scene loader with octrees) git clone http://<YourUserName>@fi.publicvm.com/git/gfxImage.git gfxImage (textures/images) git clone http://<yourUserName>@fi.publicvm.com/git/gfxUI.git gfxUI (user interface framework)

 The above repos are for some of the static libs that comprise the FI codebase.
 Inside each checked out directory, there is typically a 'test' folder.
-Calling 'make' inside the test folder should build and executible which tests the funtionality of that library.
+Calling 'make' inside the test folder should build an executible which tests the funtionality of that library.
 Any subsequent library creation should follow this scheme.